-- · It is the responsibility of staff to inform their line manager as soon as they know they are (or are no longer) pregnant. - The risk assessment will be reviewed on a regular basis as the pregnancy progresses.
+- It is the responsibility of staff to inform their line manager as soon as they know they are (or are no longer) pregnant. - The risk assessment will be reviewed on a regular basis as the pregnancy progresses.

-9.4.
+9.3.
 Stress Management

 The Governors and Head teacher are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors.
-The Head teacher on behalf of the Governing Body will ensure;

-· Stress risk assessments will be carried out by the Headteacher/Business Manager annually

-· The school will refer all employees who are absent from work to the OHU · All employees have access to Occupational Health and counselling and advice.
-Where counselling is identified as a possible solution the employee is signposted to the Employee Assistance Programme (EAP) or equivalent. · The school may need to take immediate action to review the employee's job role.
+- Stress risk assessments will be carried out by Headteacher/Business Manager annually - The school will refer all employees who are absent from work to the OHU - All employees have access to Occupational Health and counselling and advice.
+Where counselling is identified as a possible solution the employee is signposted to the Employee Assistance Programme (EAP) or equivalent. - The school may need to take immediate action to review the employee's job role.
 Appropriate actions would be discussed with the employee affected to determine what work they feel they can undertake.
 Reasonable adjustments may be agreed and should be entered on form M34.1.

+9.4.
+Supporting pupils at school with medical needs

+The Governors and Head teacher will ensure that a Supporting Pupils at School with Medical Conditions policy and roles and procedures are in pace in line with DfE guidance.

 9.5.
-Supporting pupils at school with medical needs

-The Governing Body will ensure that a Supporting Pupils at School with Medical Conditions policy and roles and procedures are in place in line with Section 100 of the Children and Families Act 2014 and DfE guidance.

-9.6.
 PEEP's